Tarraleah: History

+Tarraleah is Aboriginal for 'brush kangaroo' or 'forester kangaroo.'

+The township was built in the 1930s by the Hydro Electric Commission to house Tasmania's pioneering hydroelectricity officers and management.
+The power scheme and headquarters at Tarraleah commenced in 1934.

+Nive Road Post Office opened in 1934 and was renamed Tarraleah in 1935.
+Tarraleah was gazetted as a locality on 10 November 1971 and confirmed on 15 March 1972.

 Road infrastructure

-Route A10 (Lyell Highway) passes through from south-east to north.
-Route C601 (Fourteen Mile Road) starts at an intersection with A10 and runs north-west until it exits.
+The Lyell Highway passes through from south-east to north.
+Fourteen Mile Road starts at an intersection with Lyell Highway and runs north-west until it exits.

 Amenities

 The area is noted for its alpine lakes and mountains, and many hydro-electric dams, canals and giant steel pipeways.
 Tarraleah is located along the Lyell Highway, and is only a short distance from both Lake King William and Bronte Lagoon.
 Lake Lipootah and Bradys Lake are also close by.

 After a multimillion-dollar redevelopment, the former Hydro construction village has become an estate that comprises Tarraleah Lodge with accommodation, recreation, and dining options.
 Fresh water trout fishing, boating, bushwalking, mountain biking and kayaking are all popular activities in and around the township.

-Tarraleah is also home to a high altitude golf course.
+Tarraleah is also home to a high-altitude golf course.